MicrosoftDocs/defender-docs/defender-xdr/mto-overview.md

 <a name='whats-included-in-multi-tenant-management-in-microsoft-365-defender'></a>

-## What's included in multi-tenant management in Microsoft Defender XDR
+## What's included in multi-tenant management

-The following key capabilities are available for each tenant you have access to in multi-tenant management in Microsoft Defender XDR:
+The following key capabilities are available for each tenant you have access to in multi-tenant management for Microsoft Defender XDR and the Microsoft unified security operations platform:

 | Capability | Description |
 | ------ | ------ |